omahs/detection-rules/docs/developing.md

 ### CLI

-There are some helper commands to assist with converting transforms into the excpected rule TOML format
+There are some helper commands to assist with converting transforms into the expected rule TOML format

 - create transform in Kibana
 - export it (or copy it)
-- run the following commmand and paste them (multiple)
+- run the following command and paste them (multiple)
 - copy and paste into rule, with minor format changes if needed

 ```console